resource-watch/slate/source/includes/api/_areas_v2.md

 status               | The status of the area - either 'saved' or 'pending'.
 Read-only attribute.                         | String  | 'saved'    |
 subscriptionId       | The ID of the subscription associated with this area.
 Read-only attribute.                         | String  | 5e4d7c47dd8fa31290d548ae |

+After creating an area, if the `email` field of the area has a valid email, an email is sent to the user.
+The email content varies according to the status of the area:

+* If the area has status `saved`, an email is sent to let the user know the area of interest is ready to be viewed.
+* If the area has status `pending`, an email is sent to let the user know the area of interest is being generated and will be available later.

 **Implementation details**

 POST of a new area always starts by creating the area and, taking into account the area attributes, it might also create a subscription which will then be associated with the area.
 The area's `subscriptionId` attribute will then be updated with the id of the created subscription if that's the case.
 The created area is then returned.